EloisaElias/Elo_portfolio/README.md

 	The fun part: The concept of Entropy in terms of information theory.

 ###19_KNearest_Neightbor
-  	Summary: Machine learning algorithm
+  	Summary: Nearest neighbor search (NNS), also known as proximity search, similarity search or closest point search, is an optimization problem for finding closest (or most similar) points

   	Goal:

   	Tradeoffs:
-  		- Advantages:
+  		- Advantages: a)Simple implementation,
-  		- Downside:
+  		- Downside: a)Determine the value of parameter K, b)Computationally intensive, c)It doesn't handle categorical variables very well, d)Highly susceptible to the curse of dimensionality
-  		- Solution:
+  		- Solution: Two classical algorithms can be used to speed up the NN search 1)Bucketing(a.k.a Elias’s algorithm) [Welch 1971], 2)k-d trees [Bentley, 1975; Friedman et al, 1977]

-  	Dataset:
+  	Dataset: from sklearn.datasets import make_classification
-  	Related Programs:
+  	Related Programs: Knn.py

   	The fun part:Data needs no preparation for the the algorithm